budlabs/linklord/manpage.md

 lets say we enter "title1".
-Now a prompt for **category** will get displayed together with a list of all **categories** (*i.e files in LINKLORD_DIR*).
-We can select one of the entries in the list or enter the name for a new category. if we assume the file `budlabs` ([linklord wiki - append links]) exist, and we select that.
-We would first get an error message since that already exist with a different URL.
+Now a prompt for **category** will get displayed together with a list of all **categories** (*i.e files in LINKLORD_LINKS_DIR*).
+We can select one of the entries in the list or enter the name for a new category. if we assume the file `budlabs` exist, and we select that.
+We would first get an error message since that already exist with a different
+URL.
 A new prompt to re-enter the title, will be shown lets enter "MyTitle".
 The category will be the same so no need to enter that twice.
-This title is valid and the file `LINKLORD_DIR/budlabs` will now look like
+This title is valid and the file `LINKLORD_LINKS_DIR/budlabs` will now look like
 this:

 ```